Explore Rovo features

 Take action with Agents

-Rovo Agents are configurable AI teammates that can be called on by any team member to collaborate and move work forward.
+Rovo agents are configurable AI teammates that can be called on by any team member to collaborate and move work forward.
+You should already have access to handful of agents built by Atlassian to help you write, make decisions, analyze customer insights and more.
+See out-of-the-box agents.

-Agents can be accessed in Chat, in automation rules, or while editing (via the shortcut "/ai") in Confluence and Jira products.
-Depending on their knowledge sources, Agents can use plugins and access data from other Atlassian and connected third-party products.
+) in Confluence and Jira apps.
+Depending on their knowledge sources, agents can use plugins and access data from other Atlassian and connected third-party apps.

 Agents are designed to: